arnabganguly/HDInsight-Migration-Workshops-nonprod/Cloudera Migration/Instructions/2-HiveMigration.md

     sudo bash
     ```

-1. Edit the **/etc/hosts** file, and add entries for each of the worker nodes in the HDInsight Kafka cluster to the end of the file.
+1. Edit the **/etc/hosts** file, and add entries for each of the worker nodes in the HDInsight LLAP cluster to the end of the file.
 The file below shows an example, based on the screenshot shown above:

     ```text
     127.0.0.1 localhost